-The valuation was prepared by the above independent valuers in accordance with NZ IAS 40 and NZ IFRS 13.
+The 31 March 2019 valuation was prepared by CBRE independent valuers in accordance with NZ IAS 40 and NZ IFRS 13.
 CBRE is appropriately qualified and experienced in valuing retirement village properties in New Zealand.

-The fair values are based on a discounted cash flow model applied to the expected future cash flows generated by the investment properties.
-The major assumptions used in the discounted cash flow analysis are growth rates in unit values which range from 0% to 4.0% (2018: 0% to 4.0%) over a period of time, discount rate of 18.0% (2018: 18.0%), the average period of occupancy as shown in Note 1 and a deduction for non-recoverable expenses such as refurbishment costs and capital expenditure.
-The period of the discounted cash flow is 20 years (2018: 20 years).
+The fair values at as 31 March 2019 were based on a discounted cash flow model applied to the expected future cash flows generated by the investment properties.
+The major assumptions used in the discounted cash flow analysis are growth rates in unit values which range from 0% to 4.0% over a period of time, discount rate of 18.0%, the average period of occupancy as shown in Note 1 and a deduction for non-recoverable expenses such as refurbishment costs and capital expenditure.
+The period of the discounted cash flow was 20 years.

-The current unit values are the values of each unit at valuation date determined by traditional sales approach and valuation methods.
-The valuation comprises the combined operator and residents' interest in the Occupational Right Agreements and the operator's interest in the land and buildings of the care facility trading as Eileen Mary Age Care Property Limited.
-The care facility has been valued subject to a notional lease, based on capitalised market rent using a yield of 12.00% (2018: 12.00%)
+The current unit values were the values of each unit at valuation date determined by traditional sales approach and valuation methods.
+The operators interest also includes unsold vacant units.
+The valuation comprised the combined operator and residents' interest in the Occupational Right Agreements and the operator's interest in the land and buildings of the care facility trading as Eileen Mary Holdings Limited.
+The care facility was valued subject to a notional lease, based on capitalised market rent using a yield of 12.00%.